When and how CNNs generalize to out-of-distribution category-viewpoint combinations: Conclusions

-\begin{ack} We are grateful to Tomaso Poggio for his insightful advice and warm encouragement.
+We are grateful to Tomaso Poggio and Pawan Sinha for their insightful advice and warm encouragement.
 This work has been partially supported by NSF grant IIS-1901030, a Google Faculty Research Award, the Toyota Research Institute, the Center for Brains, Minds and Machines (funded by NSF STC award CCF-1231216), Fujitsu Laboratories Ltd. (Contract No. 40008819) and the MIT-Sensetime Alliance on Artificial Intelligence.
-We also thank Kumaraditya Gupta for help with the figures, and Prafull Sharma for insightful discussions. \end{ack}
+We also thank Kumaraditya Gupta for help with the figures, and Prafull Sharma for insightful discussions.